openebs-archive/openebs-docs/docs/alphafeatures.md

 The above sample YAML creates a cStor pool on the corresponding node with provided block device.
+The above example will create a cStor pool in the CSPC cluster.
+If you need to create multiple cStor pools in a CSPC cluster, get the YAML from [here](https://raw.githubusercontent.com/sonasingh46/artifacts/master/day2ops/cspc/cspc-stripe.yaml).

-In this example, the modified YAML is saved as `cspc.yaml`.
+In this example, the above YAML is modified and saved as `cspc.yaml`.
 Apply the modified CSPC YAML spec using the following command to create a cStor Pool Cluster:

 ```
 kubectl apply -f cspc.yaml